Ronak1231/Gemini_SQL_Query_App/README.md

 2. **Tell me all the students studying in the Data Science class.**
    - Generated SQL: `SELECT * FROM STUDENT WHERE CLASS='Data Science';`

 ---

-## 🛡️ License
-This project is licensed under the MIT License.

----